rgeraldes24/hyperion/docs/control-structures.rst

             addr.transfer(msg.value / 2);
             // Since transfer throws an exception on failure and
             // cannot call back here, there should be no way for us to
-            // still have half of the Ether. assert(address(this).balance == balanceBeforeTransfer - msg.value / 2);
+            // still have half of the Zond. assert(address(this).balance == balanceBeforeTransfer - msg.value / 2);
             return address(this).balance;
         }